Ahm3tJ4f/dumpy/README.md

 # Dumpy

-A local-first, minimalist photo dump app for iOS and Android.
+A local first, minimalist photo dump app for iOS and Android.
 Capture or select photos throughout your day, submit them as a dump for that date, and browse your visual diary through a calendar.

 All data lives on-device — no accounts, no cloud sync, no backend.